mkaplan8/AlexaforInstructions/README.md

 3. Enter the https link from step 2. into the default endpoint field.

-4. Ask Alexa to 'open instructions guide'
+4. Ask Alexa to 'open instructions guide'.